epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 1. Connect to the Cambridge VPN or use a computer connected to the Cambridge network

 2. Start WinSCP and where you will be presented with the Login dialogue.
-Select the session for SRCP that you (saved previously)[https://github.com/epi-analysis/SRCP/wiki/04-Taking-files-on-and-off-SRCP#example-of-setting-up-winscp], or enter the details if you have not already done this - **data-epi-analysis.srcp.hpc.cam.ac.uk** on port 22 and your CRSid as the username (i.e. the same username you use to log into the SRCP web interface).
+Select the session for SRCP that you :ref:`saved previously<SFTP-client>`, or enter the details if you have not already done this - **data-epi-analysis.srcp.hpc.cam.ac.uk** on port 22 and your CRSid as the username (i.e. the same username you use to log into the SRCP web interface).

     .. raw:: html